eth-sri/eth-sri.github.io/_blogposts/mnbab.md

 category: paper
 pub-ref: ferrari2022complete
 title: "Multi-Neuron Relaxation Guided Branch-and-Bound"
-blogpost-authors: "Claudio Ferrari"
+blogpost-authors: "Claudio Ferrari, Mark Müller"
 date: 2022-02-01
 thumbnail: _thumbnails/mnbab.svg
 usemathjax: true
 tldr: >
-    With MN-BaB, our new state-of-the-art neural network verifier, we leverage precise multi-neuron constraints together with the Branch-and-Bound approach for verification to allow us to verify networks with higher natural accuracy.
+    MN-BaB is our most recent neural network verifier and combines  precise multi-neuron constraints with the Branch-and-Bound paradigme and an efficient GPU based solver to allow the verification of networks with high natural accuracy.
 excerpt: >
     Learn more about how multi-neuron constraints can be used in a Branch-and-Bound approach to build a state-of-the-art complete neural network verifier.